Autumn offers a chance to peep colorful foliage and explore outdoors before winter beckons us all inside.

 Cedar Point and Lake Erie Shores & Islands, Ohio

 Fall is the perfect time to go to the “Rollercoaster Capital of the World” because it’s typically not too hot or crowded.
-Cedar Point, located in Sandusky, Ohio, is about a six-hour drive from Chicago and open weekends through October.
+Cedar Point, located in Sandusky, Ohio and open through the end of October.
 There you’ll find all the thrills your family could possibly ask for, with 70 spellbinding rides, including 18 world-class roller coasters.

 My 8-year-old daughter and I rode Millennium Force, voted the best steel coaster in the world.
 It goes crazy high (up 300 feet) immediately upon take off, reaches speeds up to 93 mph and is insane fun.
 We couldn’t stop grinning.
 More tame options include Gemini, the racing coaster, and Cedar Downs, the derby carousel.
 Their HalloWeekends offers up haunted attractions to get you in the Halloween spirit.